amphib24/nessus_scan_cysa-_book/README.md

   <img width="1302" height="571" alt="cvss_score" src="https://github.com/user-attachments/assets/6359b9a7-3610-4b01-8ece-1f6ca404f74f" />

 <p>In the photo above below you will see(highlighted in yellow) the CVSS v3.0 score of 7.5 along with the "vector" listed as AV:N/AC:L/PR:N/UI:N/S:U/C:N/I:N/A:H. I would like to provide details on what this vector is indicating piece by piece to provide a deeper understanding of what this string of characters represents.</p>
-<p>-First we see the AV:N,  AV = Attack Vector and the N = Network meaning that an attacker would be able to exploit this vulnerability remotley</p>
+<p>-First we see the AV:N, The AV = Attack Vector, which is how the attacker would exploit the vulnerability.
+The N = Network, which means that the attacker can exploit the vulnerability remotley over a network.</p>
-<p>-Next we have AC:L, AC = Attack Complexity(the difficulty of actually exploiting the vulnerability), and the L = Low, meaning that exploiting the vulnerability requires no special conditions that would be hard to find.</p>
+<p>-Next we have AC:L, The AC = Attack Complexity, which is the difficulty of actually exploiting the vulnerability.
+The L = Low, and meand that it has a low level of complexity and does not require any specialized conitions.</p>
-<p>-Next we see the PR:N, PR = Priveleges Required(account access needed for attack), N = None, meaning no authentication is needed for the exploit to occur.</p>
+<p>-Next we see the PR:N. The PR = Privileges Required, and represents the type of account access the attacker would need to actually exploit the vulnerability.
+The N = none, menaing that there is no need for an attacker to authenticate in order to conduct their attack.</p></p>
-<p>- Next we see the UI:N, UI = User interaction(whether the attacker needs to invole another human in the attack), N = None, meaning the attacker can work alone.</p>
+<p>- Next we see the UI:N, The UI = User Interaction, and represents whethere the attacker would need to involve another human in the process for the attack to be successful.
+The N = None required, meaning the attacker can go at this solo with no additional help.</p>
-<p>- The S:U breaks down as S = scope(whether or not the vulnerability can effect components beyond the scope of the vulnerability), and U = unchanged, meaning that the vulnerability can only affect resources managed by the same security authority.</p>
+<p>- The S:U breaks down as S = Scope, which determines whethere the vulnerability can affect system components beyond the scope of the vulnerability.
+The U = Unchanged, meaning that if exploited, the vulnerability can only affect resources managed by the same security authority.</p>
-<p>-C:N means that if the vulnerability is exploited, confidentiality(C) will not be impacted (N) </p>
+<p>-C:N The C = Confidentiality, which describes the type of information disclosure that may occur if an attacker is successful.
+N = None wich means the confidentiality facotr will not be impacted.</p>
-<p>-I:N means that if the vulnerability is exploited, integrtiy(I) will not be impacted (N) </p>
+<p>-I:N The I = Integrity, which describes the type of alteration of the information might occur.
+N = None meaning that integrtiy will not be impacted if exploited. </p>
-<p>-A:H meand that if the vulnerability is exploited, availability(A) will be comepletly shut down(H)</p>
+<p>-A:H The A= Availability, which describes the level or type of disruption that may occur if an exploit was successful meand that if the vulnerability is exploited.
+H = High meaning that, availability will be comepletly shut down if exploited.</p>

 #### Remidiation
-<p>The good news is as you can see highlighted in green there is a easy way to remidiate this vulnerability and the is to upgrade to a Rack version 2.2.14/ 3.0.16/ 3.1.14 or later</p>
+<p>The good news is as you can see highlighted in green there is a easy way to remidiate this vulnerability and the is to upgrade to a Rack version 2.2.14, 3.0.16, 3.1.14, or later.</p>